-Every year, a list of books representing the literary heritage of the 50 states, the District of Columbia and the U.S. Virgin Islands is distributed by the Library of Congress’s Center for the Book during the National Book Festival.
+Every year, a list of books representing the literary heritage of the 50 states, the District of Columbia and the U.S. Virgin Islands is distributed by the Library of Congress Center for the Book during the National Book Festival.
 Each book is selected by a Center for the Book state affiliate or state library and most are for children and young readers.
 Books may be written by authors from the state, take place in the state, or celebrate the state’s culture and heritage.

-Each year, the California Sate Library and California Center for the Book feature the John and Patricia Beatty Award recipient at the National Book Festival.
-Below are the previous winners, from 2012 to present.
+At the annual National Book Festival, the California State Library and California Center for the Book feature the John and Patricia Beatty Award recipient.
+Below are the recipients from 2012 to present.
 More about the Discover Great Places Through Reading list can be found at: http://read.gov/greatreads/.

 About the Beatty Award

 The California Library Association’s John and Patricia Beatty Award honors the author of a distinguished book for children or young adults that best promotes an awareness of California and its people.

 A committee of CLA members selects the winning title from books published in the United States during the preceding year.
 Patricia Beatty donated the initial cash endowment for the Award which now honors both her husband, John Beatty, who served as professor of English history and humanities at the University of California at Riverside prior to his death in 1975, and Patricia herself who died in 1991.
 Together the Beattys wrote eleven books of fiction for young readers; Patricia Beatty wrote numerous other books for young people, of which many have California or western settings.